 What is L-Serine?

-This L-serine (more commonly referred to as serine) contains no fillers, taste additives or anti-caking agents.
+PureBulk’s L-Serine supplement contains no fillers, taste additives, or anti-caking agents.

 Serine has almost no taste and dissolves quickly in water.
 Mix with water or juice and drink.

 You will receive a resealable bag of this powder.
-Store in a cool, dry area protected from light.
-Reseal after each use to maximize L-Serine’s shelf life.
+Store L-Serine supplement powder in a cool, dry area away from light.
+Reseal the supplement bag after each use to maximize L-Serine’s shelf life.

 Tested by Accredited 3rd Party Labs